blbadger/blbadger.github.io/neural-networks.md

 which means that the mean is multiplied by $\gamma$ before being added by $\beta$, and the standard deviation is multiplied by $\gamma$.
 This procedure is necessary to increase the ability of batch normalized models to approximate a wide enough array of functions, but it in some sense defeats the intended purpose of ameliorating the exponential effect, as the transformed layer $h''$ has a mean and standard deviation can drift from the origin and unit value substantially.
 Why then is batch normalization an effective regularizer?

 Let's investigate by applying batch normalization to our model and observing the effect on the gradint landscape during training.
-When 1-dimensional batch normalization is applied to each hidden layer of our model above, we find at 10 epochs that $\nabla_x J(O(\theta; a))$ exhibits relatively unstable gradient vectors in the middle layer.
+When 1-dimensional batch normalization is applied to each hidden layer of our model above, we find at 10 epochs that $\

+_x J(O(\theta; a))$ exhibits relatively unstable gradient vectors in the middle layer.
 As we saw for dropout and non-regularized gradients, different minibatches have very different gradient landscapes.

 ![gradients]({{https://blbadger.github.io}}/neural_networks/gradients_epoch10_batchnorm.gif)

 Thus we come to the interesting observation that batch normalization leads to a similar loss of stability in the gradient landscape that is seen for dropout. which in this author's opinion is a probable reason for its success as a regularizer (given dropout's demonstrated success in this area).
 This helps explain why it was found that batch normalization and dropout are often able to substitute for each other in large models: it turns out that they have similar effects on the gradient landscape of hidden layers, although batch normalization in this case seems to be a more moderate inducement of this loss of stability.

-Note that for each of the above plots, the model's parameters $\theta$ did not change between evaluation of different minibatches $a_n$, of in symbols there is an invariant between $\nabla_x J(O(\theta; a_n)) \forall n$.
+Note that for each of the above plots, the model's parameters $\theta$ did not change between evaluation of different minibatches $a_n$, of in symbols there is an invariant between $\nabla_x J(O(a_n; \theta)) \forall n$.
 This means that the direction of stochastic gradient descent does indeed depend on the exact composition of the minibatch $a_n$.

 To summarize, we find that the gradient with respect to four parameters can change drastically depending on the training examples that make of the given minibatch $a_n$.
 As the network parameters are updated between minibatches, both the identity of the inputs per minibatch and the order in which the same inputs are used to update a network determine the path of stochastic gradient descent.
 This is why the identity of the input $a$ is so important, even for a fixed dataset with no randomness.